 How does that make you feel?
 I don’t know about you, but I don’t want to be in the 80% of owners out there who start a business, put their entire life’s assets into the business, bust their butts growing that business, and then walk away from the business without being able to sell it.
 That’s like having a rental property that provides you with monthly money, but you can’t ever sell the house and get its equity.
 It’s like having a dividend stock or CD that provides you with an income, but you never own the asset.
 The asset isn’t worth anything other than the monthly dividend earned from it.
 Yet, that’s where 80% of our business owners are today.

 So you may be wondering why you need to know how to sell your business if you don’t plan on selling it anytime soon.
 Well, I often hear people say, “10 years and out.”
 I call it a 10 and Out Plan.
 In fact, I recently finished my first book that adds to this blog series explaining how to build a business and sell it within ten years.
 Now I’m 40-years-old folks, and I’m probably not going to sell my company when I’m 50.
 But if I understand what led to the success of the 20% of business owners who sold their companies as a valuable commodity, wouldn’t I want to model my own business in a similar fashion?
 In my view, you should begin everything with the end in mind.
 I want to build a business that can sell for profit.
 I want you to do the same.

 So what makes one business more valuable to buyers than another?
 How do buyers calculate the value of a business they want to buy?
 If I understand the answers to those questions, then I understand what I need to do in my business today to sell it in the future.

-The Ultimate Sale – Justin’s NEW book showing you what is needed to get full value from the sale of your business.
+NEW: The Ultimate Sale – Justin’s book teaches you what “best in class” businesses do to get maximum $$ when they sell.
 Grab a copy today!